 |Those who aren’t Bank of America customers and want higher rewards rates|

 How It Compares

 - Chase Sapphire Preferred® Card: This card offers 2X points on travel and dining at restaurants worldwide, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases.
 It also has a much better signup bonus than the Bank of America® Travel Rewards credit card: 60,000 points after you spend $4,000 in the first three months.
+Plus earn up to $50 in statement credits towards grocery store purchases.
 The only downside is the card comes with a $95 annual fee.
 If you travel frequently, this card is likely going to be a better choice, though infrequent travelers may prefer to stick with the Bank of America® Travel Rewards credit card since it has no annual fee.

 - Barclaycard Arrival Plus® World Elite Mastercard® (currently unavailable through this site): With this card, you’ll earn 2 miles per dollar spent on all purchases and you’ll get 70,000 bonus miles after spending $5,000 in the first 90 days.
 Your miles don’t expire and every time you redeem them, you’ll receive 5% of those miles back to use toward your next travel purchase.
 There are no foreign transaction fees, but there is an $89 annual fee (waived first year).
 Given the high rewards-earning potential, this card is a much better option for most consumers than the Bank of America® Travel Rewards credit card, unless you are a Bank of America Preferred Rewards member.